Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Construction of Parametric Space of Sound Outputs

-\item \textbf{Tractable, Modular Evaluation of Subproblems:} Each resulting subproblem is now either a linear, bilinear, or quadratic expression over a small box (1D or 2D), which can be evaluated using closed-form expressions or cheap bounded minimization routines.
-During this evaluation, we also accumulate constraints that ensure the boundedness of each term.
-These constraints define the feasible parameter region~$\Theta_i$, and the resulting symbolic expression yields the parametric bound function~$L_i$ (Appendix~\ref{subsec:inner-parts-eval}). \end{enumerate}
+\item \textbf{Tractable, Modular Evaluation of Subproblems:} Each resulting subproblem is now either a linear, bilinear, or quadratic expression over a box (1D or 2D), which can be evaluated using closed-form expressions or cheap bounded minimization routines.
+Some subproblems may have unbounded minima over all~$\boldsymbol{\lambda} \ge 0$, but we aim to capture the space of non-trivial (finite) bounds and thus derive additional conditions on~$\boldsymbol{\lambda}$ under which they minimum remains bounded, and add these to the feasible region~$\parspace_i$.
+The resulting symbolic expression for minimum is captured in $\lf_i$, thus yielding the lower bounding PSM $\psm_i = \{\parspace_i, \lf_i\}$ (Appendix~\ref{subsec:inner-parts-eval}). \end{enumerate}